-A frequent guest conductor in the U.S., Mr. Franco has appeared with the symphonies of Columbus, Elgin, El Paso, Eugene, Fort Worth, Houston, and St. Louis; the philharmonic orchestras of Boise and Oklahoma city; and the Chicago Sinfonietta.
-Worldwide, he has conducted the Orquesta Sinfónica de Castilla y León/Spain, the Orquesta Sinaloa de las Artes/Mexico, the National Symphony Orchestra of Peru, as well as the National Symphony, Bogota Philharmonic, Medellin Philharmonic, and EAFIT Symphony Orchestra in Colombia.
+A frequent guest conductor in the U.S., Europe, and South America, Mr. Franco has appeared with the symphonies of Columbus, Fort Worth, Houston, and St. Louis; the philharmonic orchestras of Boise and Oklahoma city; and the Chicago Sinfonietta.
+Worldwide, he has conducted the Orquesta Sinfónica de Castilla y León/Spain, the Orquesta Sinaloa de las Artes/Mexico, the National Symphony Orchestra of Peru, as well as the Orquesta Sinfónica Nacional, Bogotá Philharmonic, Medellin Philharmonic, and EAFIT Symphony Orchestra in Colombia.
 He has also appeared at the Cabrillo, Grant Park, OK Mozart, Oregon Bach, and Texas Music festivals.

 A native of Colombia, Andrés Franco is dedicated to preserving and performing the music of the Americas.
 As Principal Conductor of Caminos del Inka, he has led many performances of works by Latin American composers, such as Jimmy López, Diego Luzuriaga, and the famous Argentine composer, Astor Piazzolla.